EPCCed/epccdiscover/content/english/blog/2023-01-01-how-do-you-use-a-supercomputer.md

 date: 2023-01-01
 description: "Resources"
 type: "featured"
-tall-image: "images/archer2 in use tall.jpg"
+tallimage: "images/archer2 in use tall.jpg"
-image: "images/featured-post/archer2 in use tall.jpg"
+image: "images/archer2 in use.jpg"
 categories:
   - Hardware
 ---